 START is very happy to welcome our newest mentor, Sharon Du.
 Sharon is a patent agent in the intellectual property practice group at King & Spalding LLP.
 Her practice includes drafting and prosecuting patent applications, conducting patentability search analysis, and advising on the patent application process.
 Some of Sharon’s past clients include Apple Computer, General Electric, and Illinois Tool Works.
 Sharon holds a degree in Electrical Engineering and is an alumni of Rice University.

 She’s ready to meet with START members and help them through any patent questions they may have.
-Contact Leah if you’d like to meet with her.

 Wednesday, September 25th, START will once again be hosting Houston’s Startup Demo Day.
 This month, we have a group of companies as diverse as Houston’s key industries, covering O&G, hardware, software, and philanthropy.